-We hereby consent to the incorporation by reference in the Registration Statements on Form S-8 (No. 333-231986) of our report, dated June 11, 2024 with respect to the consolidated financial statements of Park Aerospace Corp. and Subsidiaries included in this Annual Report on Form 10-K for the year ended March 3, 2024.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-231986) of Park Aerospace Corp. of our report, dated May 30, 2025 with respect to the Consolidated Financial Statements of Park Aerospace Corp. and subsidiaries included in this Annual Report (Form 10-K) of Park Aerospace Corp. for the year ended March 2, 2025.